Boeren-Leidse met sleutels

 Type: hard, artisan

 Aroma: aromatic, rich

 Synonyms: Farmers Leiden, Leidse kaas, Leyden cheese, Boeren-Leidse kaas, Boeren-Leidse, cumin cheese, Leyden, Boeren-Leidse met sleutels, Boeren Leidenkaas

-Boeren-Leidse met sleutels (also known as Boeren Leidenkaas ) is traditional farm-made Leidse kaas protected by a PDO (Protected Designation of Origin) certification.
+Boeren-Leidse met sleutels (also known as Boeren Leidenkaas ) is traditional farm-made cheese protected by a PDO (Protected Designation of Origin) certification.
 For more than 500 centuries, the production of this Dutch cheese has taken place in the vicinity of the Sleutelstad Leiden.

 Traditional Boeren-Leidse is cumin-infused semi-hard farm cheese with a firm and somewhat crumbly texture.
 This is because it is prepared from raw, semi-skimmed milk with a fat content between 30 and 40%.
 It is aged for at least 3 months and up to 24 months.
 The wheels are covered in a red-brown, waxed rind, which is not suitable for eating.
 Boeren-Leidse met sleutels can be easily recognized by the crossed keys logo imprinted on it by the Members of the "Association of Farmers Leiden Kaasmakers".

-This cheese has a powerful, rich flavour with that extra zing of cumin.
+This cheese has a powerful, rich flavour with an extra zing of cumin.
 It is gently aromatic and becomes more fruity and intense as it ripens.